immunefi-team/Bounty_Boosts/ZeroLend/29331 - [SC - Insight] Manta ACLManager EOA as RISK_ADMIN.md

 # Manta ACLManager EOA as RISK_ADMIN

-Submitted on Wed Mar 13 2024 21:49:33 GMT-0400 (Atlantic Standard Time) by @mhmd_alfa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 14th 2024 at 03:49:33 UTC by @mhmd_alfa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29331